Welcome to the College of Midwives of British Columbia

 Midwives in British Columbia offer primary care to healthy pregnant women and their normal newborn babies from early pregnancy, through labour and birth, and up to three months postpartum.
 Midwifery care from early pregnancy through six weeks postpartum is fully covered by BC's Medical Services Plan.
-The BC Model of Midwifery is a relational model of care where midwives support women in making informed choices about their care.
+The BC Midwifery Model of Practice is a relational model of care where midwives support women in making informed choices about their care.
 BC midwives offer continuity of care, which means each woman has a known care provider in attendance at her birth, and choice of birth place, where a low risk woman can choose to give birth either in hospital or at home.

 BC residents interested in midwifery care can check the Register of Midwives under Find a Midwife.

 In order to practice midwifery in BC, registration with the College is required.
 The College registered BC's first midwives on January 1, 1998.
 Midwifery education is offered through the University of British Columbia.
 A Bridging program for internationally-educated midwives was successfully piloted between 2008 and 2013 and is now seeking funding to continue.